 - Trying to remember too many pegword lists at once may cause you to get confused between the lists.
 (Psychologists call this “interference”).

 - This mnemonic technique isn’t much good for remembering abstract concepts, or nouns that are not very visually distinct.

 - It might be hard to learn a list of pharmaceutical drugs or mountains using this method, because your visual image for each item on the list will be quite similar.

 - It’s only really good for up to ten items.

 - The evidence of the benefits over the long-term (e.g. several months, or more) is mixed.

 - You’ll almost certainly want to combine this technique with retrieval practice, which is our all-time favourite memorization technique here at Exam Study Expert!

 Have fun with the pegword method, and good luck!

-Get more from the science of learning with my free cheat sheet for students and educators:
+And finally, get more from the science of learning with my free cheat sheet for students and educators!
+Sign up right here: